Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 Examine the database in Neo4J to find the two nodes between which you wish to put your new structure.

-VII.
-Advanced usage (b): Putting it all together to add a new (fake) link canal
+#Advanced usage (b): Putting it all together to add a new (fake) link canal

 To put all of these examples together, we will build a new (fake) link canal into the model to transport water from the Gomti to the Son.
 The Gomti is a tributary of the Ganga that was not originally included in the model.

-1. Open rivers.txt.
+##Open rivers.txt.
 Add the Gomti to the model by adding the line:

 Gomti;Gomti headwaters,Gomti-Ganga